dmcquay/katas/2020-10-15-path-aliases/README.md

 To see this in action, compile with `yarn build` and then edit the value of foo in lib/config.ts.
 Then run `yarn start:dev`.
 You will see the previous value written to console instead of the one you just typed.

+Possible solutions:

+- Don't specify an outDir.
+Just let build files be next to src files.
+Then everything *should* just work.
+  However, that also makes it hard to not track these files.
+We'd have to not track any js files and then manually override that for any js files we do need.